-Needless to say, I became ill with chronic fatigue.
+Needless to say, my digestive issues worsened, I became ill with chronic fatigue.
 I struggled to get out of bed in the mornings, snoozing on the tube and in the ladies cubicles if I got the chance during the day.
 I experienced constant brain fog, slow thinking, my digestive issues worsened, and my hormones became imbalanced creating severe menstrual problems.

 When conventional medicine repeatedly failed to help I decided to go back to basics and look at what I was eating.
 An independent health shop introduced me to a herbalist.
 I had no idea that people like this existed – I thought natural medicine was only for simple acute conditions, not more serious chronic conditions.

-Under guidance from this herbalist I made simple nutritional changes to feed my body the nutrients it craved.
+Under guidance from this herbalist I made simple changes to my food to feed my body the nutrients it craved.
 I implemented stress reduction techniques and took bespoke herbal medicine formulas to rebalance my body and correct the underlying root cause of all of my symptoms.

 After experiencing how simple changes and plant-based medicines can lead to huge health improvements without any horrible side effects, I knew I wanted to learn more, to understand and use this knowledge to help other people take control of their health, vitality and happiness.

 I enrolled on a 5-year Herbal Medicine and Naturopathy course at the College of Naturopathic Medicine.
 This course involved in-depth study of biomedicine, biochemistry, anatomy, pathology, plant sciences, diagnostic skills, therapeutic formulation and prescription of Western, Chinese and Ayurvedic herbs in more than 500 hours of clinical training.